-It’s Murphy’s Law right?
-You have guests and family over for a big holiday celebration thing an next thing you know chaos ensues.
+It’s Murphy’s Law, right?
+You have guests and family over for a big holiday celebration thing and the next thing you know chaos ensues.
 You have a plumbing problem.
 Here are a few tips on how to avoid these holiday plumbing emergencies.

-The only thing worse than dealing with a clogged toilet is being the one who a toilet in someone else’s home.
+The only thing worse than dealing with a clogged toilet is being the one who has a toilet in someone else’s home.
 Talk about embarrassing.
-That being said, toilets get.
-Don’t flush paper towels, feminine products, disposable diapers, cat litter, hair, and other items can clog up your pipes Fortunately, it’s one of the easier plumbing problems to fix—usually a plunger will get things flowing again (so be sure to keep one in every bathroom).
+It’s important to note that toilets can easily get clogged.
+Therefore, avoid flushing items such as hair, paper towels, disposable diapers, feminine products, cat litter, and other materials that can obstruct your pipes.
+Fortunately, it’s one of the easier plumbing problems to fix—usually, a plunger will get things flowing again (so be sure to keep one in every bathroom).
 But sometimes you have to deal with a clog that is much worse and that may require a call to your plumber.

 It is easy to run out of hot water when you are fixing a large meal and have a house full of people.
 Keep morning showers short and don’t run hot water in the kitchen when it is not required.
 It is a good idea to be smart about when you run your dishwasher, do so after other hot water needs have been addressed.
 You may not have enough capacity to handle large gatherings and may need a bigger water heater.